Now see the lavishly illustrated concise history of 1940s women fashion !!

-Free e-publication World War Two Fashion – by Tia Craig .
-Just click on image to download direct to your smartphone,tablet or desktop.
+Also you can read a free e-publication World War Two Fashion – by Tia Craig .
+Just click on image below to download direct to your smartphone,tablet or desktop.

 Welcome to the main hub to several entertaining posts on 1940s fashion for women: – dress codes during and after the war, hairstyles, make-up looks etc.